dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 ### Using the PullQueryProcessor

-The [PullQueryProcessor](xref:VDS.RDF.Query.Pull.PullQueryProcessor) was introduced in version 3.3 of dotNetRDF.
+The PullQueryProcessor was introduced in version 3.3 of dotNetRDF.

 > [!WARNING]
 > **Warning:** The PullQueryProcessor is currently considered EXPERIMENTAL and may be significantly modified or even withdrawn in a future release of dotNetRDF.

 This processor is provided in a separate package (`dotNetRdf.Query.Pull` on NuGet) as it makes use of features not present in .NET Standard 2.0 and is only supported on .NET 6.0 or later.

+> [!NOTE]
+> **Note:** Due to an issue with our documentation tool (docfx) it is currently not possible to include the API documentation for the PullQueryProcessor in the full documentation for the library.
+We hope to be able to address this issue at a later date.
+For now it is recommended that users of this library should refer to the documentation comments in the source code for this library.

-The processor is built to make more use of asynchronous parallel processing and this means that it cannot use the [ISparqlDataset](xref:VDS.RDF.Query.Datasets.ISparqlDataset) interface for wrapping the source data to be queried.
+The processor is built to make more use of asynchronous parallel processing, and this means that it cannot use the [ISparqlDataset](xref:VDS.RDF.Query.Datasets.ISparqlDataset) interface for wrapping the source data to be queried.
 Instead, you can initialise the processor with any class that implements the [ITripleStore](xref:VDS.RDF.ITripleStore) interface, and then use options to configure the initial default graph for the processor (see [Customizing Query Processor Behaviour](#customizing-query-processor-behaviour), below).
-For more information about configuring the default graph please refer to the [SPARQL Datasets](sparql_datasets.md) page.
+For more information about configuring the default graph, please refer to the [SPARQL Datasets](sparql_datasets.md) page.

-The following simple example uses the form of `ProcessQueryAsync` where the Task returns an object which is either a [SparqlResultSet](xref:VDS.RDF.Query.SparqlResultSet) or a [IGraph](xref;VDS.RDF.IGraph).
+The following simple example uses the form of `ProcessQueryAsync` where the Task returns an object which is either a [SparqlResultSet](xref:VDS.RDF.Query.SparqlResultSet) or a [IGraph](xref:VDS.RDF.IGraph).
 It is an async equivalent to the synchronous code shown for the LeviathanQueryProcessor above.

 ```csharp
     var store = new TripleStore();